laro/Cone/README.md

 # Cone
 **C++ with CamelCase Style**
-This began with the desire for a standard library in the style of Qt.
+All this began with the desire for a standard library in the style of Qt.
 A language extension helps to get this on the basis of the C++ standard library.

 **C++ with Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.